-Staff will continue to receive public and stakeholder comments through May 15, catalogue and address these comments, and modify the draft plan and program where appropriate.
+Staff will continue to receive public and stakeholder comments through May 15, catalogue and address these comments, and modify the plan and program where appropriate.
+Staff will seek input on the plan and program from multi-family residential property owners and managers in May and June as part of a larger effort to engage them in campaigns to encourage their tenants to travel sustainably.
+Staff will conduct further research on relevant issues related to the plan and the TDM Program identified by the Commission at the June 8, 2023 study session (see Appendix below).
 On June 13, staff will present to the Commission the final plan for endorsement.
 After that, staff will transmit the final plan to City Council for information purposes in the form of a Management Brief.
-Staff anticipate obtaining and incorporating additional U.S. Census Transportation Planning Products (CTPP) 2017-2021 data points that should be available by the end of 2024.
+Staff anticipate obtaining and incorporating additional U.S. Census AASHTO Census Transportation Solutions (formerly Census Transportation Planning Products (CTPP) 2017-2021 datapoints for downtown worker mode share when they are available.
 These data points will complete the picture regarding results of the 2015-2023 TDM Plan.